 Right now, the business owners we’re talking to are scratching their heads, trying to figure out how to create workplaces where safety and collaboration can coexist.

 PA businesses are slowly starting to reopen their doors, which is great news.
-But, inviting office staff back only to place them inside a socially distanced bubble of hand sanitizer doesn’t exactly spur team-building or innovation.
+But, inviting office staff back only to place them inside a socially distanced bubble of hand sanitizer and masked communication doesn’t exactly spur team-building or innovation.

 The new office environment requires owners to do more than make it easy for employees to socially distance themselves.
 You need to look for ways to keep employees safe without cutting off their ability to collaborate and socialize.
 And, it’s going to take more than putting six feet of space between desks.
 It’s time to think in terms of the type of work that needs to get done and how the layout of your office can facilitate your team’s ability to do their best work.